NREL/rdtools/docs/sphinx/source/index.rst

 central tendency of which is the most representative of the true degradation.
-We note that the workflow described above and implimented in :py:class:`.analysis_chains.TrendAnalysis` provides an estimate of degradation rate, not "performance loss rate" (PLR).
+We note that the workflow described above and implimented in :py:class:`.analysis_chains.TrendAnalysis` provides an estimate of degradation rate, not performance loss rate (PLR).
 PLR includes losses that are explicitly filtered out by the primary workflow (Deceglie 2023).

 The width of the distribution provides information about